remindmodel/remind/tutorials/15_Using_Python.md

     conda remove --prefix /path/to/cloned-env --all
     ```

-These steps ensure that the environment is properly renamed without breaking Conda's environment management
+These steps ensure that the environment is properly renamed without breaking `conda`'s environment management